51Degrees/documentation/src/concepts/data/evidence.md

 - query - For values from the query string
 - server - For values from the request metadata

-# Life Cycle
+# Lifecycle

 **Evidence** is fully managed by the @flowdata that contains it.

-# Thread Safety
+# Thread-safety

 **Evidence** is not thread-safe and should never be written to by @flowelements.

-# Client Side Evidence
+# Client-side evidence

 **Evidence** will usually be drawn from one of 4 places: